mbideau/gimme-a-man/README.md

 Copyright © 2020-2021 Michael Bideau [France]

-This file is part of gimme-a-man.
+This file is part of _gimme-a-man_.

-gimme-a-man is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_gimme-a-man_ is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-gimme-a-man is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+_gimme-a-man_ is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with gimme-a-man.
+You should have received a copy of the GNU General Public License along with _gimme-a-man_.
 If not, see <[https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)>.